Read This First

 Prompt 4: Design a short course that highlights this problem and attempts to persuade individuals to adopt more honest tactics.

-The central claim is this: This interactive course explores the powerful role language plays in shaping our perceptions, influencing public opinion, and the ethical considerations it entails.
+In plain terms: This interactive course explores the powerful role language plays in shaping our perceptions, influencing public opinion, and the ethical considerations it entails.

 “Language in the Balance